 - 1. The Clerk shall assign a District Judge and a Magistrate Judge in accordance with General Order #12. - 2.
-Any action brought pursuant to the Federal Debt Collection Act, 28 U.S.C. § 3001 et seq., shall be handled on an expedited basis and brought before a Magistrate Judge in Syracuse, New York, or to a District Judge if no Magistrate Judge is available, for an initial determination. - 3.
-If appropriate, the Court shall issue an order directing the Clerk to issue the writ being sought, except that an application under 28 U.S.C. § 3203 for a writ of execution in a post-judgment proceeding shall not require an order of the Court. - 4.
-The assigned Magistrate Judge shall conduct any hearing that may be requested, decide all non-dispositive issues, and issue a report-recommendation on any and all dispositive issues. - 5.
-The parties shall file any written objections to the report-recommendation within fourteen (14) days of the filing of same.
-Without oral argument,
+Any action brought pursuant to the Federal Debt Collection Act, 28 U.S.C. § 3001 et seq., shall be handled on an expedited basis and brought before a Magistrate Judge, or to a District Judge if no Magistrate Judge is available, for an initial determination. - 3.
+If a party requests a hearing, the Clerk shall make a good faith effort to schedule the hearing as soon as practicable, or if requested by the debtor, within five (5) days of the receipt of the request, or "as soon after that as possible" pursuant to 28 U.S.C. § 3101(d)(1). - 4.
+If appropriate, the Court shall issue an order directing the Clerk to issue the writ being sought, except that an application under 28 U.S.C. § 3203 for a writ of execution in a post-judgment proceeding shall not require an order of the Court. - 5.
+The assigned Magistrate Judge shall conduct any hearing that may be requested, decide all non-dispositive issues, including a decision on a request for a Final Order of Garnishment, and issue a report-recommendation on any and all dispositive issues.

+6. The parties shall file any written objections to the report-recommendation within fourteen (14) days of the filing of same.
+Without oral argument, the assigned District Judge shall review the report-recommendation along with any objections that the parties have filed.